Alfresco/alfresco-keycloak-theme/README.md

 ![](screen-captures/example-login.png)

-**NOTE**: If you are using the Alfresco DBP Deployment to access a resource that is configured to use Keycloak for authentication, such as APS, you will also see this login page automatically.
+**NOTE**: If you are using the [Alfresco DBP Deployment](https://github.com/Alfresco/alfresco-dbp-deployment) to access a resource that is configured to use Keycloak for authentication, such as the Process Workspace, you will also see this login page automatically.

 ## More Information